 Dealing with the aftermath of a serious injury is often difficult, painful, and costly.
 It’s possible as well that your injury came about as the result of someone else’s actions.
-Insurance may be available to cover some costs and help you cope with the difficulties ahead, but if you are unsure whether you’re getting the best possible settlement from an insurance company, hiring a Denver personal injury lawyer may be a positive step to help you with the legal and administrative details.
+Insurance may be available to cover some costs and help you cope with the difficulties ahead, but if you are unsure whether you’re getting the best possible settlement from an insurance company, hiring a injury attorney in Denver may be a positive step to help you with the legal and administrative details.

 When to Consider Hiring a Lawyer